 - They have organised risk management, compliance and internal audit so that these functions are independent of business lines/divisions.

 - Their remuneration principles support the achievement of targets and do not encourage risk-taking above the defined risk-taking level or acting contrary to the conflict of interest policy, and do not lead to actions against the customer’s best interests.

 - They operate transparently and openly and disclose information that is relevant regarding the reliability of operations.

 - Personnel and stakeholders have the opportunity to report any violations they have observed through an independent channel.

 OP Financial Group has a long-term approach to planning the composition of administrative bodies.
-Effective work in administrative bodies requires that their members have sufficiently diverse expertise, skills and experience.
+Effective work in management bodies requires that their members have sufficiently diverse expertise, skills and experience.

-In preparing the selection of members of the administrative bodies, attention is paid to the person’s added value to the body's composition in terms of, for example, fostering adequate diversity.
+In preparing the selection of members of the management bodies, attention is paid to the person’s added value to the body's composition in terms of, for example, fostering adequate diversity.
 Diversity is fostered by ensuring that candidates have a wide range of knowledge, skills and experience, and that various regions, genders and age groups are represented on OP’s governing bodies.